bcgov/devhub-app-web/README.md

 * change into app-web project directory
 * copy and update your env file
 * `cp .env.production.example .env.production`
+   * the `MATOMO_URL` should be pointing to the instance of your production matomo service.
+If you do not have one leave it as a blank variable.
 * set up a secret to allow the openshift builder service account to push devhub 'dev mode' images to docker hub, instructions [here](./docs/devhub-previewer-setup.md)
 ## Deployment (Local Development For App-Web)